CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 ## **Lab 7: Load Balancing methods**

-In this lab we will be seeing the user allocation among session host between both Depth first anf Breadth first approach.
+In this lab we will be seeing the user allocation among session host between both Depth first and Breadth first approach.

 ## **Lab 8: Auto Scaling**